acgetchell/mundus-atrox/src/journals/tenth.md

 5. *CoralKing* hits a ghoul and uses three unarmed attacks and one hit for 6 damage.
 6. *Geral* hits the damaged ghoul for 22 damage, killing it.
 7. *Viker* casts ice knife and hits a ghoul for 10?
 Damage.
-8. Now the undead fight back:
+8. Now the Undead fight back:
 a.
 They all surround Orky and hit her twice for 20 damage.
 9. *Tasbros* casts firebolt on a ghast and does 7 damage to it.
 10. *Benjamin* moves forward to attack the ghast and does 19 damage, killing it!